barrust/counting_bloom/README.md

 of using bits, one increments each index in the array.
 This allows for the removal of items from the filter.

+To use the library, copy the `src/counting_bloom.h` and `src/counting_bloom.c` files into your project and include it where needed.

 ## License:
 MIT 2015